giampaolo/psutil/docs/alternatives.rst

 only need information about the *current* process and don't need cross-platform code.

-psutil goes further in every direction.
+psutil goes further in several directions.
 Its primary goal is to provide a **single portable interface** for concepts that are natively UNIX-only.
 Things like process CPU and memory usage, open file descriptors, network connections, signals, nice levels, and I/O counters exist as first-class OS primitives on